My Finance

 • Updates for 2025

-Dear readers, after a long break, I am back.
-I updated the annual volatility and other data for S&P 500 for the year 2025.
+1. Data Updates.
 Annual volatility is computed as the empirical standard deviation of daily log changes multiplied by 1000 (for normalizing).
 The end-of-year price for S&P 500 in 2025 is also updated.
 We also add S&P 500 dividends for 2025.
 Now we have data on volatility for 1928-2025, on dividends for 1927-2025, and end-of-year level of S&P 500 for 1927-2025 too.

 We added the dividend data for 1927 as well, to increase the number of data points.
 This is fine, since S&P 90 (a predecessor for S&P 500) was created in 1926, and the data is taken from Robert Shiller’s data library.